Our Team

 Speech-Language Pathologist

-Shelby completed her undergraduate degree in Psychology and Linguistics at the University of Regina before completing her Master’s degree in Speech-Language Pathology at the University of British Columbia (UBC).
+Shelby completed her Master’s degree in Speech-Language Pathology at the University of British Columbia (UBC).
 While at UBC, she completed a thesis investigating factors that affect executive functioning in school-aged autistic children.

 Meghan Herom Speech-Language Pathologist